-Now that you have your sourdough starter going on the counter, you are going to accumulate discard — which you can use to make these Sourdough Discard Dinner Rolls.
+Now that you have your active sourdough starter going on the counter, you are going to accumulate discard — which you can use to make these Sourdough Discard Dinner Rolls.

 These rolls are the best rolls I have ever made.
 Of course, my most popular rolls are still those Bobby Flay Parker House Yeast Rolls.
 But these rolls are right up there as a top favorite of mine!